sailor-june/project-luna/readme.md

 the goal of this project is to provide useful information about the moon in an elegant and easy to read format.

-data about the moon is acquired from external apis, and rendered into a concise and logical format.
+data about the moon are acquired from external apis, and rendered into a concise and logical display.

+simply enter your location in the text bar at the bottom of the page, and press the button to retrieve your data.